dborth/snes9xgx/README.md

 "Return to Wii Menu" and "Power off Wii".
 The Wiimote Orientation can be set to Vertical or Horizontal and then you can increase and decrease the Music and Sound Effects Volume.

+### ARTWORK

+Artwork, covers or screenshots will be displayed on the main menu when each game is selected.
+Select which type to display on the menu by going to Settings > Menu > Preview Image.
+Each image resides in the respectively named folder (eg: sd:/snes9xgx/covers).
+They should be a PNG named exactly the same as as the rom and sized no more than 640px by 480px.
+Recommendend format is 316px x 224px PNG with a 32bit depth.

 ### NETWORK